Best Optics For 300 Blackout – Reviews and Buying Guides w/FAQs

 Does this scope come with lens covers?

-Yes, this comes with flip up lens covers.
+Yes, this comes with flip-up lens covers.
 The lens covers are made out of durable thermoplastic.
-They are spring loaded and really durable.
-They will for sure protect your precious lenses from harms way.
-All in all, it’s one of the best budget scope for 300 Blackout.
+They are spring-loaded and durable.
+They will for sure protect your precious lenses from harm’s way.
+All in all, it’s one of the best budget scopes for 300 Blackout.

-Yes, it comes with lifetime warranty for manufacture defects.
-They will provide warranty for materials and workmanship errors and normal wear and tears.
+Yes, it comes with a lifetime warranty for manufacturing defects.
+They will provide a warranty for materials and workmanship errors and normal wear and tear.
 Rest assured, this is here to serve you for at least half a decade.

 Is the reticle on this scope etched?

 Yes, it is.
-In fact, all of Primary Arms scopes features laser etched reticles.
-Both fixed and variable magnification has the same laser etched reticles.
+All of the Primary Arms scopes feature laser-etched reticles.
+Both fixed and variable magnification have the same laser-etched reticles.

 7. Monstrum G2 1-6×24 First Focal Plane Rifle Scope

 The material used here is aluminum.
-The same aluminum that you see in tons of other riflescopes of similar and higher price-tag.
+The same aluminum that you see in tons of other riflescopes of similar and higher price tags.
 This has a robust body with no visible errors.
 The anodization finish of this is quite good as well.
 Surprisingly, the sealing of this is one of the best in this price range.
 Making it fog and waterproof.
-The body of this also shock proof.
+The body of this is also shockproof.
 Making it an ideal choice for 300 Blackout.

-The lenses of the are fully multi-coated.
-They are bright, crisp, vivid, and color accurate.
+The lenses are fully multi-coated.
+They are bright, crisp, vivid, and color-accurate.

-Despite being a budget friendly, it doesn’t have any chromatic aberration of any sort.
-While the eye relief is really generous, it’s still not unlimited and you shouldn’t treat it as such.
+Despite being budget-friendly, it doesn’t have any chromatic aberration of any sort.
+While the eye relief is generous, it’s still not unlimited and you shouldn’t treat it as such.
 There is a dial turret that allows you to control the reticle illumination.
-The reticle is available in both red and green with multiple level of settings.
+The reticle is available in both red and green with multiple levels of settings.

 Does this come with mounting rings?